 Spores 12.5-18.0 x 4.0-5.0 µm, narrowly elliptical to spindle-shaped in face-view, similar in profile, but slightly inequilateral, smooth, thin-walled, with numerous vacuoles; spores olive-brown in deposit.

-In small groups or cespitose clusters under montane conifers, especially pines; fruiting in late spring; common in some years.
+In small groups or cespitose clusters under montane conifers, especially pines & firs; fruiting in late spring; common in some years.

-Edible and very good with a firm texture; best in the button stage; mature specimens usually dried.
+Edible and excellent with a firm texture; best in the button stage; mature specimens usually dried.

 Boletus rex-veris, commonly known as the spring king, fruits in late May or early June, often just as the morel season is drawing to a close.
 A relative of Boletus edulis, it is unusual in tending to fruit in clusters, frequently along dirt roads and trails.
 Despite these features, it is not necessarily an easy find.
 Like many montane mushrooms, fruitings may occur under a layer of dirt or duff.
 The cap color of Boletus rex-veris varies considerably with age.
 Young unexposed caps are nearly white, turning pinkish-tan with a silvery bloom, then drab olive-brown to dark-brown with mustard tints.
 Boletus rex-veris is a good example of a mushroom well known to mushroom hunters as it is a good edible, like its better known cousin, Boletus edulis.
 The latter differs in having a more clavate stipe and a brownish cap that lacks pinkish tints when young.
 Additionally, it rarely occur in clusters, and usually fruits in late summer or fall in the Sierra Nevada or winter in low elevation forests.
 Two other spring fruiting boletes that occur in montane habitats are Boletus regius and Boletus rubripes.
 Boletus regius mimics B. rex-veris in having a pinkish tinged cap when young, but the pores are bright yellow and bruise blue.
 Boletus rubripes is distinguished from B. rex-veris by a stipe that is reddish at the base and yellowish at the apex, lacking reticulations, and pores that bruise blue.